BonoboPLC/lojjo_wiki/administration/agents.md

 ## Enabling Agents to Pay Prizes

+By default all Sales Agents are not able to process payouts.

+This helps you designate which Sales Agents can process payouts, and their respective limitations.

+To enable a Sales Agent to pay prizes, please follow the 3 easy steps shown bleow.

 **Set Agent Prize Payout Limit**

+This **Prize Payout Limit** is  the maximum value that can be paid by this Sales Agent.

+An agent cannot pay an amount exceeding this limit on any prize payouts.
+To disable payouts entirely for this agent, leave this limit at zero.

+You can use this to allow most agents to make small payouts, but reserve larger payouts for a select few trust Sales Agents.

 ![Agent Prize Payout Limit](/uploads/agent-prize-payout-limit.png "Agent Prize Payout Limit")

 **Ensure they have a withdrawl float**

 **Enable agent to payout from Sales Receipt**

+This step is optional, but very useful in helping

 ![Can Agent Pay From Sales](/uploads/can-agent-pay-from-sales.png "Can Agent Pay From Sales")